dataminer-site/dataminer-site.github.io/docs/internals/overview.md

 ---
 layout: docu
-title: Overview of DuckDB Internals
+title: Overview of DataMiner Internals
 redirect_from:
    - /internals/overview
 ---
-On this page is a brief description of the internals of the DuckDB engine.
+On this page is a brief description of the internals of the DataMiner engine.

 ## Parser